W0lfySec/HTB-Writeups/Challenges/Misc/Eternal_Loop/Eternal_Loop.md

     $ file DoNotTouch
     DoNotTouch: SQLite 3.x database, last written using SQLite version 3021000

-// seems to be a sql database file
+// Seems to be a sql database file

-// we can navigate to online sql viewer: https://inloop.github.io/sqlite/viewer/
+// we can navigate to [online sql viewer](https://inloop.github.io/sqlite/viewer/)

 // After a lot digging in the tables i found the flag

 ![Image 1](https://github.com/W0lfySec/HTB-Writeups/blob/main/Images/Eternal_loop/1.png)